Mohd-Zahid-01/Mohd-Zahid-01/README.md

 - 🌱 I’m currently adapting into Knowledge and Experience base of **Application Performance Monitoring as a Pathway to Devops**

-- 👯 I’m looking to Collaborate to gain insights on **1)Technologies as Means of Metric Monitoring, 2)Application end-to-end Monitoring**
+- 👯 I’m looking to Collaborate to gain insights on **-Technologies as Means of Metric Monitoring, -Application end-to-end Monitoring**

 - 🤝 I’m looking for help with **Professionalising in Devops**